mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 with the current organization of fully online events.
 These guidelines, however, document only one option of running fully online meetings.
 But as the IETF has done for in-person meetings, changes to the organization of the meetings and the meeting agenda should be experimented with in the process of establishing future meeting guidelines.
+Similarly, this document does not cover hybrid meeting (meaning meetings that have higher remote participation than onsite participation).
+However, some of the experience gained from fully online meetings might also provide input for decisions regarding the organization of hybrid meetings.

 # Some History